Tengah Estate Is Extremely BTO-able, With Forest Town & Car-Lite Society

 There will be a large, 20-hectare central park, approximately the size of Ang Mo Kio Garden West.

-6. 5 housing districts with unique character
+6. 5 housing districts that are one with nature

 Interestingly, there’ll be 5 different districts – Plantation District, Garden District, Park District, Forest Hill District and Brickland District.